EU migration talks hit Italian rock

 "Italy wants to abolish its responsibilities as a country of 'first entry'.
 There is a problem here, this cannot be accepted," a European diplomat said.

-It is yet unclear what compromise could be found that both satisfy Italy's demands and deals with Merkel's domestic political concern on being able to push asylum seekers back to the country they first registered in – a demand of her Bavarian allies and interior minister Horst Seehofer.
+It is yet unclear what compromise could be found that both satisfy Italy's demands and deals with German chancellor Angela Merkel's domestic political concern on being able to push asylum seekers back to the country they first registered in – a demand of her Bavarian ally and interior minister Horst Seehofer.

-Germany's chancellor Angela Merkel held a bilateral meeting before the summit with Italy's premier Conte to find common ground.
+Merkel held a bilateral meeting before the summit with Italy's premier Conte to find common ground.

 'No Bavarian party'